Cobaea scandens

 Cobaea scandens, the cup-and-saucer vine, cathedral bells, Mexican ivy, or monastery bells, is a species of flowering plant in the phlox family Polemoniaceae.
 It is native to Mexico, with isolated sightings elsewhere in tropical central and South America.

 Description

 It is a self-clinging perennial climber.
-The Latin specific epithet scandens means “climbing”.
+The Latin specific epithet scandens means 'climbing'.
 The 10 cm leaves comprise four leaflets and a tendril furnished with small hooks for clinging on to a support.
-The large forward-facing violet flowers, which are pollinated by bats in their native habitat, are bell-shaped with a pronounced ruff - hence the name “cup-and-saucer”.
+The large forward-facing flowers open white, but become violet as they mature.
+They are pollinated by bats in their native habitat, are bell-shaped with a pronounced ruff – hence the name cup-and-saucer.
 Mature flowers are scented.
 Present a capsular fruits with seeds.

 Cultivation

 It is widely cultivated for its twining habit and its highly ornamental flowers, 5 cm long, which change from white to purple.
 In temperate regions it is best grown as a half-hardy annual, sown in heat under glass in early spring, and planted out after all danger of frost is past.
 It has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).
 A white form exists, C. scandens f. alba.